-If approved, we expect TG-1101 to compete directly with Roche Group's Rituxan® (rituximab) and Gazyva® (obinutuzumab), and Novartis' Arzerra® (ofatumumab) among others, each of which is currently approved for the treatment of various diseases including NHL and CLL.
+If approved, we expect TG-1101 to compete directly with Roche Group's Rituxan ® (rituximab) and Gazyva ® (obinutuzumab), Spectrum Pharmaceutical's Zevalin ® (Y -Ibritumomab Tiuxetan), Dr. Reddy's Laboratories' Reditux ®, and Genmab and GlaxoSmithKline's Arzerra ® (ofatumumab) among others, each of which is currently approved for the treatment of various diseases including NHL and CLL.
 In addition, other pharmaceutical companies are developing anti-CD20 antibodies which, if approved, would potentially compete with TG-1101.
 New developments, including the development of other pharmaceutical technologies and methods of treating disease, occur in the pharmaceutical and life sciences industries at a rapid pace.

-With respect to TGR-1202, if approved, we expect to compete directly with Gilead's Zydelig[TM] (idelalisib), as well as with other PI3K delta inhibitors which are currently in development, which, if approved, would potentially compete with TGR-1202, such as Verastem's duvelisib.
-In addition, there are numerous other novel therapies targeting similar pathways to TGR-1202 in development, which would also compete with TGR-1202 in similar indications, such as the BTK inhibitor, ibrutinib (FDA approved for Mantle Cell Lymphoma, CLL, Marginal Zone Lymphoma and Waldenstrom's Macroglobulinemia marketed by AbbVie and Janssen), the BTK inhibitor acalabrutinib or ACP-196 (under clinical development by AstraZeneca), or the BCL-2 inhibitor venetoclax or ABT-199 (FDA approved for CLL and marketed by AbbVie and Roche), among others.
+With respect to TGR-1202, if approved, we expect to compete directly with Gilead's ZydeligTM (idelalisib), as well as with other PI3K delta inhibitors which are currently in development, which, if approved, would potentially compete with TGR-1202, such as Infinity Pharmaceuticals' duvelisib (IPI-145) and Acerta Pharma's ACP-319.
+In addition, there are numerous other novel therapies targeting similar pathways to TGR-1202 in development, which would also compete with TGR-1202 in similar indications, such as the BTK inhibitor, ibrutinib (FDA approved for Mantle Cell Lymphoma, CLL, and Waldenstrom's Macroglobulinemia marketed by Pharmacyclics and Janssen), the BTK inhibitor ACP-196 (under clinical development by Acerta Pharma), or the blc-2 inhibitor ABT-199 (under clinical development by AbbVie and Roche), among others.

-Additional information can be found under Item "1A - Risk Factors - Other Risks Related to Our Business" within this report.
+Additional information can be found under Item 1A - Risk Factors - Other Risks Related to Our Business within this report.